Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-reading-a-google-sheet.md

 const TOKEN_PATH = 'token.json';
 ```

-Then we need to read out the credentials file and authorize with Google!
+Then we need to read the credentials file and authorize it with Google!

-And when that is all done, we will call our `listMajors` function which is the main function!
+And when that is all done, we will call our `listMajors` function, which is the main function!

 ```js
 fs.readFile('credentials.json', (err, content) => {